lofar-astron/spinifex/docs/source/iono_models.rst

 * solution : Solution type, by default "final", must be "final" or "rapid".
 * output_directory : [Path] Output directory path, by default None, will default to "ionex_files" in the current working directory.
 * correct_uqrg_rms : [bool] The rms values for UQR maps are overestimated (see `Zhao et al. <https://link.springer.com/article/10.1007/s00190-021-01487-8>`_), use this flag to correct these. default=True
+* apply_earth_rotation : [float] Apply Earth rotation correction when interpolating between times.
+Can be a fractional correction.
+Defaults to 1.
+* remove_midnight_jumps: [bool] Reads data of consecutive days to mitigate the jump in TEC between days.
+Default is True.

 At the moment three hosts of ionex data are supported: